tskirvin/helpers/README.md

 Various helper scripts that I use all the time.

+These scripts are fairly tied to my specific directory layout (things live in `~/.config` mostly), but that should be workable enough.

 ## smux + tmux-session

 This pair of scripts wrap autossh and tmux to make it easy to keep